TigheBurnham/Amazon_Vine_Analysis/README.md

 <img width="588" alt="nvp_count" src="https://user-images.githubusercontent.com/112028534/212220617-01a406a2-fca4-4c6c-9cc7-16ad9a00e778.png">

-- Based ont he image above there were 11,362 total non vine reviews.
+- Based on the image above there were 11,362 total non vine reviews.

 ### How many Vine reviews were 5 stars?